apache/apisix/docs/en/latest/getting-started.md

 }
 ```

-## Step 2: Create a Route
+## Create a Route

-[Routes](./architecture-design/route.md) matches the client's requests based on defined rules, loads and executes the corresponding plugins, and forwards the request to the specified upstream.

-From the previous step, we have a running instance of Apache APISIX in Docker.
+From the previous step, we have a running instance of APISIX in Docker.
 Now let's create a Route.

-Apache APISIX provides a powerful [Admin API](./admin-api.md) and [APISIX Dashboard](https://github.com/apache/apisix-dashboard).
+APISIX provides a powerful [Admin API](./admin-api.md) and [APISIX Dashboard](https://github.com/apache/apisix-dashboard).
 Here, we will use the Admin API to create a Route and connect it to an [Upstream](./architecture-design/upstream.md) service.
-When a request arrives, Apache APISIX will forward the request to the specified Upstream service.
+When a request arrives, APISIX will forward the request to the specified Upstream service.

-We will create a sample configuration for our Route object so that Apache APISIX can forward the request to the corresponding Upstream service.
+We will configure the Route so that APISIX can forward the request to the corresponding Upstream service:

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/routes/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '